cleipski/Citibike/README.md

 In combination with the intrinsic value of annual members for a subscription-based business like Citi Bike, I will focus my analysis on annual customers only.

-> Annual customers drive the majority of the operational revenue and most of the growth.
+> <span style="color: red;">Annual customers drive the majority of the operational revenue and most of the growth.</span>

 ## Monthly revenue trends